JaWald/ReChrome/README.md

 Unfortunately, the binary might be flagged by Windows Defender as a Virus\
 To circumvent this, please follow these steps:
-- Create a folder in a root directive
+- Create a folder in a root directory
 - Exclude said folder from Windows Defender
 - Unzip ReChrome to that folder